Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Model and simulation details

-where $\sigma_{i}=\pm 1$ is an Ising spin on the $i$th lattice site, the first two sums run over nearest neighbors (NN) within A and B planes, coupled by the antiferromagnetic $J_{\rm A}<0$ and ferromagnetic $J_{\rm B}>0$ exchange interactions, respectively, and the third sum runs over NN between the planes A and B, coupled by the ferromagnetic interaction $J_{\rm AB}>0$.
+where $\sigma_{i}=\pm 1$ is an Ising spin on the $i$th lattice site.
+The first (second) sum runs over nearest neighbors (NN) within the plane A (B), where $\JA < 0$ and $\JB > 0$, respectively, are the AF and the FM interactions in each plane.
+The third sum runs over NN between the planes A and B, coupled by the FM interaction $\JAB>0$.
+In this work, we take $\JB + \JAB$ as the unit of energy, unless otherwise specified.